Last Updated on August 19, 2022

 Outside of the obvious answer of that resort, however, I’d also recommend Revel, another luxurious, but maybe more unique gaming option.
 Timeout notes that the casino distinguishes itself from typical atmospheres through its use of floor-to-ceiling windows, but I’d take things a step further in describing what makes Revel unique: most casinos fall into either the “glamorous” or “intimate” category, and Revel somehow manages to do both.
 I viewed it as one of the sleekest and most appealing casino venues I’ve visited, and the resort itself (where I got to spend a night) is also a step up from most options in Atlantic City.

 Any area populated by casinos and resorts is going to offer more dining options than anyone could possibly visit in a single trip, and Atlantic City is certainly no exception.
-So, as I often do before traveling, I checked into TripAdvisor’s highest-rated restaurants for the area and was pointed toward Dock’s Oyster House.
-The biggest shock?
-It’s kinda/sorta affordable!
-Usually the top-rated restaurant in a major destination city is something like a celebrity chef-owned steakhouse where you can’t escape without shelling out $100 or more on your meal.
-Dock’s Oyster House is an exception (though you can easily blow $50ish on a lobster dish), and just the sort of quaint, attractive restaurant that gives you the delightful feeling that you’ve found a local gem (even if it’s listed all over the Internet).
+The Dock’s Oyster House is a must-visit in Atlantic City – the restaurant has been around since 1897!
+It’s the sort of quaint, attractive restaurant that gives you the delightful feeling that you’ve found a local gem (even if it’s listed all over the Internet).

 As with any casino town, gambling, eating, and exploring great resorts all top the list of activities, and we’ve already covered all of this.
 Frankly, you might not want to get up to much else in a trip to Atlantic City!
 But that’s only because resorts and restaurants can keep you occupied.
 There’s still plenty to do elsewhere in the city as well, from basic attractions like mini-golf and a local aquarium, to traveling shows and performances that stop by the resorts and nearby venues.